The options for specifying media type characteristics.

 You can use

-has to determine whether a track has a particular media characteristic, whether the characteristic is inferred from its media type or format descriptions (such as
+has to determine whether a track has a particular media characteristic, whether to infer the characteristic from its media type or format descriptions (such as

 contains) or requires explicit tagging (such as

 easy).
-Note that explicit tagging can’t be used to override inferences from tracks' media types or format descriptions; for example, the following code listing returns false for any audio track, even if the track has been perversely tagged with the visual characteristic.
+You can't use explicit tagging to override inferences from tracks' media types or format descriptions; for example, the following returns false for any audio track, even when tagging the track with the visual characteristic.

-Tagged media characteristics can be written to the QuickTime user data of an output track associated with an
+You can write tagged media characteristics to the QuickTime user data of an output track associated with an

 AVAsset object as follows, provided that the output file type of the asset writer is either